 How We Started

-Rottingdean Arts was an initiative of Dr. Roy Wales and was formed early in 2011 with the active support of Cathy Taylor and Sally Conniff Harris of PARC and Dr. Christopher Davidson, Chairman of the Rottingdean Spring Music Festival.
+Rottingdean Arts was an initiative of Dr. Roy Wales and was formed early in 2011 with Dr. Roy Wales as Chairman and Artistic Director.

-Its foundation arose out of a specific interest of Cathy Taylor and Roy Wales in creating and developing a new performing arts stage on the Rottingdean Terraces which would hold summer concerts and arts events.
+Its foundation arose out of a specific interest of Roy Wales in creating and developing a new performing arts stage on the Rottingdean Terraces which would hold summer concerts and arts events.

-Since then, together with support from other Festival and PARC colleagues, they have spearheaded the development and fundraising for the new Terraces Stage, as well as encouraging and supporting Brighton and Hove City Council and Rottingdean Parish Council to pool their financial resources to develop the main concourse area of the terraces for general public use and provide a disabled ramp.
+Since then, Rottingdean Arts has spearheaded the development and fundraising for the new Terraces Stage, as well as encouraging and supporting Brighton and Hove City Council and Rottingdean Parish Council to pool their financial resources to develop the main concourse area of the terraces for general public use and provide a disabled ramp.

-Rottingdean Arts’ fundraising efforts have so far raised over £20,000 towards the estimated £45,000 required to fully equip the stage for performances, including a new electricity supply for amplification etc.
+Rottingdean Arts’ fundraising efforts raised over £20,000 required to equip the stage for performances, including a new electricity supply for amplification etc.